Frequently asked questions and answers

 Once you have parked your place in the queue, it will not be reactivated until your Student Union membership is registered on My pages.

-It is free to be registered in our queue, but in order to collect credit days you need to be a member of a Student Union associated with SSCO.
+It is free to be registered in our queue, but in order to collect credit days you need to be a member of a Student Union affiliated with SSCO.
 You can find all Student Unions here.

 You are only allowed to have one account with us.
-If you have more than one, you risk being blocked from our housing waiting-list.
+If you have more than one, you risk being blocked from our housing queue.
 Contact our Customer Service and we will help you so that you only have one account registered in your name.

 You can decline once, the second time you decline an offer, you will lose your credit days.

 No, that is not possible.
 You can move in at the earliest on the date your agreement becomes valid.
 If that date is during a weekend or holiday, you move in on the following weekday.
-You can collect your keys at the earliest from 2:00 p.m. on the date your contract starts.

 You may have pets if you live in a one-room or multi-room student apartment but not if you live in a student corridor room.
 Remember not to disturb your neighbours.